 Sat, Dec 6th: Animal Tracks and Sign of Vermont

 Introduction to Coyote Mentoring: A 1-day Workshop October 25th

 We repeatedly hear from families and teachers how much they appreciate the aliveness and vitality they witness in their children and themselves as a result of Vermont Wilderness School programs.
 This 1-day workshop is an opportunity to get a taste of what children and adults in our programs experience, and to learn how to bring mentoring tools home into your everyday life.
 Learn more and register here.

 Essentials of Resilient Community – Mentoring and Nature Connection: November 2014 – May 2015

 You’ve heard it takes a village to raise a child.
 What does it take to raise a village?
-Join us for 7-month journey based on the practices and teachings of the Art of Mentoring that will support you to grow as a mentor, leader and designer of regenerative, resilient community – whether on a family, neighborhood, or regional scale.
-More info here.
+Join Amy Hyatt for a 7-month journey based on the practices and teachings of the Art of Mentoring that will support you to grow as a mentor, leader and designer of regenerative, resilient community – whether on a family, neighborhood, or regional scale.
+Learn more about this powerful new program here.